0xreviews/crvUSD-research-proposal/README.md

 #### Series articles and videos

-crvUSD is heavily affected by arbitrageurs' behaviors during different price movements, which means testing in prod is prior to audits on testnets.
-The parameters are challenging for users to understand.

 - help to build leveraged crvUSD UI or website since many people want crvUSD to get an Euler-Finance-like leverage.
 - write articles to help people understand the crvUSD's principles
 - making videos for introducing crvUSD to people.